 Can Damage Be Undone?
 Make your mantra #KnowYourNumbers.
 “That’s a collective pitch I give my patients,” Dr. Vedala says.
 “It means knowing your blood pressure, your cholesterol and your hemoglobin A1C.
 If you develop issues, you know you can go back to what you were doing at an earlier age for better results.”

 Action Items: You should get a checkup with blood work at least once in your 20s, then every four to six years before age 40–and annually after that.
 Recommendations change as you age, but your physician is likely to prescribe lifestyle changes or blood pressure-cutting medications if your blood pressure falls within 130-139 mm Hg for the upper number (systolic) or 80-89 mm Hg for the lower number (diastolic).
 Half of adults have hypertension, according to the latest American Heart Association data.
 If diabetes runs in your family but your blood sugar levels are steady, your doctor may suggest having A1C checked just twice yearly.
-Most physicians urge maintaining A1C levels between 5.7 to 8 percent and a LDL (or bad) cholesterol below 100.
+Most physicians urge maintaining A1C levels between 5.7% to 8% and a LDL (or bad) cholesterol below 100.
 Your HDL (good) cholesterol and triglyceride goals are dependent on your other heart risks.
 Guidelines relax after 70, to blood pressures of 150/90 mm Hg, and for blood sugar levels, the ideal Hemoglobin A1C of 8.0.

 3. Skipping Your Meds